Asia's Longhorned Tick Takes Its First Documented Bite In The U.S.

 But he is also concerned about causing "tick fatigue."
 You don't want to "make your warnings so dire that people start to think they can't do anything about it or avoid out-of-doors altogether," says Ostfeld.

 Bobbi Pritt says it's a good thing that more attention is being paid to the longhorned tick.
-USDA, for example, is issuing regular reports on which states are involved: so far, Arkansas, Connecticut, Kentucky, Maryland, New Jersey, New York, North Carolina, Pennsylvania, Virginia, Tennessee and West Virginia.
+The USDA, for example, is issuing regular reports on which states are involved: so far, Arkansas, Connecticut, Kentucky, Maryland, New Jersey, New York, North Carolina, Pennsylvania, Virginia, Tennessee and West Virginia.
 "A lot of people are interested, and a lot of projects are starting," she says.

-One underway is The Tick Project, run by Ostfeld and Felicia Keesing of Bard College and conducted in neighborhoods in New York State.
+One underway is The Tick Project, run by Ostfeld and Felicia Keesing of Bard College and conducted in neighborhoods in New York state.
 The project is testing products against placebos: for example, a fungus to kill ticks (instead of chemicals that would kill other less dangerous critters) and "bait boxes" that lure mammals such as mice and apply a tiny drop of a tick-killing chemical that doesn't harm the mice.
 Ticks feeding on mice are most likely to become infected and dangerous, specialists say, so these are the most important to target.

 In the meantime, scientists are forecasting more bites from this Asian tick.
 The longhorned tick "is known to bite people in other parts of the world so we would expect to see occasional human bites in the United States as well," says Eisen of CDC.

 But there's not a sense of panic at this point.
 Eisen says, "We do not yet know if this tick is as likely to bite people as other ticks of concern to human health in the United States."
-And Ostfield says it's even possible that the longhorned tick is not especially attracted to humans as hosts — "but we don't know that yet."
+And Ostfeld says it's even possible that the longhorned tick is not especially attracted to humans as hosts — "but we don't know that yet."

 Fran Kritz is a health policy reporter based in Washington, D.C.
 Her work has appeared in The Washington Post and Kaiser Health News.
 Find her on Twitter @FranKritz